Known Issues Impacting VPP App Installation and Updates on Apple Devices (Version 2025.1 and Later)

 Issue Description

-On MobiControl versions 2025.1 and above, customers have reported issues with the deployment and updating of VPP (Volume Purchase Program) apps on iOS devices enrolled via Automated Device Enrollment (ADE) or supervised mode.
-Mandatory apps are not installing automatically, either appearing as “Unknown” or “Failed,” or do not update despite policy settings mandating the latest version.
-Underlying causes include failures in VPP token refreshes due to API rate-limiting, database inconsistencies resulting in license assignment errors, and SQL constraint violations during app catalog synchronization.
+On SOTI MobiControl versions 2025.1 and later, some customers have reported issues affecting the deployment and updating of Volume Purchase Program (VPP) apps on iOS devices enrolled via Automated Device Enrollment (ADE) or configured in supervised mode.
+Mandatory applications may fail to install automatically, appear with a status of “Unknown” or “Failed,” or not update as expected despite policies enforcing the latest version.

 Environment

-MobiControl version 2025.1 and above
+SOTI MobiControl version 2025.1 and later.

 Symptoms

-The following symptoms can be used to identify this issue:
+The following symptoms may indicate this issue:

 Prevention